-Several Denver Broncos players expressed excitement Monday that Manning had picked their team to join.
+While the signing hasn’t been made final, several Denver Broncos players expressed excitement Monday that Manning had picked their team to join.

 Running back Lance Ball wrote “Wow!” on his Twitter feed, while offensive lineman Ryan Clady tweeted, “Yes!!!!!!!!!!!!!!!!!”

-"It makes you think big," linebacker Robert Ayers told reporters.
-"If you look at (it) historically, the teams that won the Super Bowl are teams with a guy like Ben Roethlisberger and Drew Brees and Eli (Manning) and Aaron Rodgers and all those guys.
-So it definitely makes you confident."
+“It makes you think big,” linebacker Robert Ayers told reporters.
+“If you look at [it] historically, the teams that won the Super Bowl are teams with a guy like Ben Roethlisberger and Drew Brees and Eli (Manning) and Aaron Rodgers and all those guys.
+So it definitely makes you confident.”